mikegent01/Reputation-Matrix2/README.md

 To ensure readability and maintainability, this project follows a modular structure.
 JavaScript files, particularly those containing significant logic or UI rendering code, are kept concise.
 The general guideline is to keep files under **500-600 lines**.
 This approach makes it easier for developers to quickly understand the purpose of a file and navigate the codebase effectively.

+A key example of this philosophy is the handling of game data.
+Instead of large, monolithic data files, information is broken down into smaller, thematic modules.
+For instance, the detailed legal codes for different faction archetypes (`laws-data-militaristic.js`, `laws-data-democratic.js`, etc.) are kept in separate files and aggregated by a central `laws-data.js` file.
+This keeps each file focused on a single concept, improving organization and making it easier to add or modify data without affecting unrelated systems.

 ## Contributing Map Data

 ### Drawing Points of Interest (POIs)